alangrainger/storypark-downloader/README.md

 mkdir downloads state
 ```

-Paste your cookie into `STORYPARK_SESSION_ID` in `.env` (see [Getting the cookie](#getting-the-cookie)).
-The compose file keeps photos in `./downloads` and the tool's own files in `./state`, so the photos folder can be handed to a photo library as-is.
-Then:
+Paste your cookie into `STORYPARK_SESSION_ID` in `.env` (see [Getting the cookie](#getting-the-cookie)), then:

 ```sh
 docker compose up -d
 docker compose logs -f
 ```

-The first run downloads everything.
-After that the container checks for new stories every six hours.
+Photos land in `./downloads`, which holds nothing else and can be handed to a photo library as-is.
+The tool's own files go in `./state`.
+The first run downloads everything; after that it checks every six hours.

 Without compose: